uadmin/uadmin/docs/api.rst

     Save func(a interface{}) (err error)

+Parameters:

+    **a interface{}:** Is the variable where the model name was initialized.

 **uadmin.Schema**
 ^^^^^^^^^^^^^^^^^
-Schema is the gblobal schema of the system.
+Schema is the global schema of the system.

 Syntax: